 'row_indices': (8, 17)}This example shows how chunking enables efficient filtering, categorization, and retrieval of specific subsets inside a large table, critical for RAG pipelines that need only relevant table slices.

-Code chunking is the process of breaking a long codebase into smaller, meaningful blocks such as functions, classes, or logical sections.
+Code chunking became essential for me once I started using RAG systems to retrieve logic from real codebases instead of toy examples.
+Rather than treating a file as a single block of text, code chunking breaks it into meaningful units such as functions, classes, or logical sections that the model can reason about more accurately.
 Instead of analyzing a large file line by line, chunking lets you work with cleaner, well-defined pieces that are easier for both humans and models to understand.
 This approach improves readability, helps isolate bugs faster, and makes documentation more structured.
 In RAG workflows, chunking source code ensures the model retrieves only the relevant part of the logic, rather than scanning the entire file.
 It’s a simple but powerful way to manage large and complex codebases more efficiently.

 To see how this works in action, here’s a simple Python example that splits code into chunks based on functions or classes: